Call: 0800 321 3832 Request a free callback

 Few people remember the legal implications of marriage which include the financial ties created between two people and the rights that marriage gives to fathers in terms of parental responsibility for any children of that relationship.

-For those couples choosing to live together and not get married a living together agreement, sometimes called a cohabitation agreement, can provide some legal protection.
+For those couples who are not married but living together, a living together agreement, sometimes called a cohabitation agreement, can provide some legal protection.

 With more and more people choosing to live together rather than get married cohabitation agreements, sometimes called living together agreements are becoming more common.